alacrity-ai/shipwright-survivors/README.md

   - [ ] Space Stations
   - [ ] "Treasure Goblins" (Ship which flees and has good drops)

+TODOS:
+  - [ ] Make crosshair easier to see, lightup when firing or targetting an enemy

 ## 📝 Commands

 | Command | Action |